-The rule interpreter and its queuing system are depicted in figure 6.
+The rule interpreter and its queuing system are depicted in figure 5.
 Basically, this is the standard behavior of each communication system.
 Received messages are stored in a local database.
-After a given timeout, each message is dropped in order to keep the size of the database low.
+After a given timeout, each message is dropped in order to keep the size of the database below a given threshold.
 Periodically, the rule interpreter compares all received messages against the programmed rule set.
 A matching rule terminates the search and the rule is applied.